dikamsiyoung/win-auto-dark-mode/README.md

  - Download the zip and extract it to a location on your PC.
  - Edit *set_preferred_time* for your desired Light and Dark mode timing.
  - Run *install.bat* and that's all 🤗.
- - If you change the location of the script, please run the installer again.
+ - If you change the location of the folder, please re-run the installer to update the location in Windows Task Scheduler.

 ## Note
  - To view the tasks after installation, go Task Scheduler, expand the Task Scheduler Library, under which you should see 'Theme Changer'